SnehitGunjikar/Appscrip-task-SnehitG/README.md

-# StyleHub Marketplace
+# LOGO - StyleHub Marketplace

-StyleHub Marketplace is a modern e-commerce web application built with Next.js, showcasing a collection of fashion, jewelry, and electronic products.
+LOGO - StyleHub Marketplace is a modern e-commerce web application built with Next.js, showcasing a collection of fashion, jewelry, and electronic products.
 The application features a responsive design, product filtering, and a clean user interface.

 ## Features